ProperForm Data Processing Addendum

 10.5.
 Unsuccessful Attempts.

 ProperForm may experience routine unsuccessful attempts at unauthorized access, including pings, port scans, failed log-in attempts, denial-of-service attacks that do not result in a system compromise, and similar events that do not meet the definition of a Security Incident.
-This DPA constitutes advance general notice to Provider of such events, and ProperForm is not required to provide individual notice of each such unsuccessful attempt.
+This DPA constitutes advance general notice to Business of such events, and ProperForm is not required to provide individual notice of each such unsuccessful attempt.

 11. Audit Rights